r2d2bzh/moleculer-start-checker-middleware/README.md

 # moleculer-start-checker-middleware
-This Moleculer middleware ensures that the broker will stop in case some services did not start in due time.
+This Moleculer middleware ensures that the broker will stop in case one or more of its services did not start in due time.